-In some church organizations, a person’s spiritual merits are determined by such things, and his qualifications as a future leader may hang in the balance of his performance.
+In some church organizations, a person’s spiritual merits are determined by such things, and their qualifications as future leaders may hang in the balance of their performance.

-If we’re helping others with the eternal in view, we’re serving God, which is “serving the Church.”
-If we do it with joy from the power of the Spirit, God is pleased, not because we need to earn points with Him, but because helping others is a natural outpouring of the love and power He has poured into us, and He loves to see the fruit of His work.
+If we do it with joy from the power of the Spirit, God is pleased, This is not because we need to earn points with Him, but because helping others is a natural outpouring of the love and power He has poured into us, and He loves to see the fruit of His work.

 This is a way of freedom.
 This is a way of joy.